ps3838api/ps3838api.github.io/index.md

 [Fair Use Policy](FairUsePolicy.md)

 # API Status
-You can follow [pinnacle status page](https://status.ps3838.com/) and subscribe to get the notifications on API status.
+You can follow [PS3838 status page](https://status.ps3838.com/) and subscribe to get the notifications on API status.

 # Disclaimer